DataTalksClub/data-engineering-zoomcamp/cohorts/2024/01-docker-terraform/homework.md

 Consider lpep_pickup_datetime in '2019-09-18' and ignoring Borough has Unknown

-Which were the 3 pick up Boroughs that had a sum of total_amount superior to 50000?
+Which were the 3 pick up Boroughs that had the maximum total_amount?

 - "Brooklyn" "Manhattan" "Queens"
 - "Bronx" "Brooklyn" "Manhattan"